-One way to deliver that unique, exciting experience is through pop-up shops.
-Pop-up shops provide a unique opportunity for these stores to seed the market and rediscover their relevance among consumers.
+One way to deliver that unique, exciting experience is through pop-up connected spaces.
+These provide a unique opportunity for these stores to seed the market and rediscover their relevance among consumers.

-A pop-up store works in much the same way.
+A pop-up space works in much the same way.
 Renting a physical space in a highly trafficked area of a major city, such as SoHo in New York, can cost a long-term tenant up to $150,000 monthly.
-Given the temporary nature of a pop-up store, shop owners can often negotiate short-term leases where they agree to vacate if a longer-term tenant signs for a fraction of the cost.
+Given the temporary nature of a pop-up, shop owners can often negotiate short-term leases where they agree to vacate if a longer-term tenant signs for a fraction of the cost.
 These special agreements can drive rents down to as low as $25,000.
-While a traditional brick-and-mortar retail store can take more than 18 months to plan, build and open, a pop-up shop can be ready in as little as 90 days with current technologies.
+While a traditional brick-and-mortar retail store can take more than 18 months to plan, build and open, pop-up connected spaces can be ready in as little as 90 days with current technologies.

-Similar to a food truck, the low overhead costs of a pop-up store provides retailers a quick way to enter and test the market.
-The pop-up shop can serve as a research lab for retail brands.
+Similar to a food truck, the low overhead costs of a pop-up connected space provides retailers a quick way to enter and test the market.
+Pop-up connected spaces can serve as a research lab for retail brands.
 For example, by facilitating “try and buy” experiences, a brand can see if a demand exists for a store or for particular products in an area without the financial risk of opening a permanent location.
 You can see what works and what people respond to first-hand before making a serious investment.

-Pop-up stores let retailers gain market insights and to create richer shopping experiences.
+Pop-up connected spaces let retailers gain market insights and to create richer shopping experiences.
 Many brands have already incorporated these shops into their marketing efforts, but we believe the potential is still untapped.

 Stay tuned as we discuss how new technologies can help brands gain the most out of these stores to reignite brick-and-mortar retail industry.